 If the retailer refuses to give you a refund, you can start a Chargeback claim.
 Here’s how:

 Contact your provider (by phone or by visiting a branch) and tell them that you want to make a claim through the Chargeback scheme

 Give full details of the transaction you want refunded

-This will vary depending on which bank you use and how straightforward your claim is.
+When you raise a Chargeback request, your bank will hopefully tell you long it’s going to take.
+It varies depending on which bank you use and how straightforward your claim is.

 Find the best credit card for you, whether you're looking for 0% card for balance transfers or purchases or day to day spending and rewards